LemmoTresto/Webcord/README.md

-# dishook.py
+# Webcord
 Webhooks library for python

 Installation.

 In CMD Line:
-  pip install dishook.py
+  pip install webcord

 If you don't have pip installed:
  Search for the library on pypi and install it manually.